apache/nuttx/configs/olimex-lpc1766stk/README.txt

     if you see this at all, it probably means that the system is hanging up somewhere in the initialization phases.
   - ON means that the OS completed initialization.
+  - Glowing means that the LPC17 is running in a reduced power mode: LED1 is turned off when the processor enters sleep mode and back on when it wakesup up.

   LED2:
   - ON/OFF toggles means that various events are happening.